isomerpages/cris-nhic/_about-us/A decade of forging healthcare innovation and beyond.md

 projects that have made significant impact on patient care and healthcare delivery.</p>
 <p>Heartfelt thanks to our corporate and startup sponsors, whose support
-is invaluable in making this milestone event possible.
+was invaluable in making this milestone event possible.
 Their commitment to fostering innovation in healthcare continues to pave the way for a healthier future.</p>
 <table style="minWidth: 125px">